DCC-EX/dcc-ex.github.io/docs/ex-turntable/troubleshooting.rst

   * - Symptoms
     - Common Causes
-  * - | \<D HAL SHOW\> reports Turntable-EX as OFFLINE
+  * - | \<D HAL SHOW\> reports EX-Turntable as OFFLINE
-      | Turntable-EX does not respond to EX-RAIL or diagnostic commands
+      | EX-Turntable does not respond to EX-RAIL or diagnostic commands
-    - | Turntable-EX is not powered on, or was powered on after the CommandStation
+    - | EX-Turntable is not powered on, or was powered on after the CommandStation
       | The I2C interfaces are not connected correctly, refer to :ref:`ex-turntable/assembly:9. connect ex-turntable to your ex-commandstation`
       | The I2C address in EX-Turntable's config.h does not match the address in the CommandStation's myHal.cpp file